Been to Bangkok many times now.

 Sweet.
 Don’t need to plan direction, don’t need to stress.
 My kinda weekend!
 Our guide was very lovely as well though I forgot her name already.
 Instead of bringing us to those tourist fill floating markets (fuck that) she brought us to a local floating market called Ladmayom Floating Market.

-As you can tell, we were the only foreigners there SO YEA LOCAL EXPERIENCE! and with our great guide meant we won’t get jipped off (at least I don’t think we did).
+And with our great local guide it meant we won’t get jipped off (at least I don’t think we did).
 We got off at Bang Wa Station (I think..haha) and took a cab from there to the floating market.
 About a 15 minute drive.
 Not bad.
 Had a massive headache that day though so FML.

 After fucking around for 15 minutes, we finally did what I came here to, get on a boat!